schauder/issue-eclipselink-empty-in-clause/README.md

-# Reproduces an issue with IdClass annotations referencing inner classes
+# Reproduces an issue with IN-clauses by running the following build:

 run